Most Corrupt State in India List 2025

 • Andhra Pradesh

-Most Corrupt Department in India
+Most Corrupt Departments in India

 • Property Registration and Land Issues